LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 layout: post
 title:  Setup for IBM Db2 on Cloud
 description: Setup for IBM Db2 on Cloud
-date:   2020-03-27 09:59:05 -0400
+date:   2020-04-03 09:59:05 -0400
-permalink: /db2oncloudsetup/
+permalink: /FHIR/guides/DB2OnCloudSetup
 ---

 ## Using Db2 for persistence

-This document guides a developer or administrator through the steps necessary to setup and configure [IBM Db2 on IBM Cloud](https://cloud.ibm.com/catalog/services/db2) for the IBM FHIR Server.
+This document guides a developer or administrator through the steps necessary to setup and configure [IBM Db2 on IBM Cloud](https://cloud.ibm.com/catalog/services/db2) as a persistence layer for the IBM FHIR Server.

-### Create a Db2 instance
+### **Create a Db2 instance**

 1. Log in to your IBM Cloud account [Link](https://cloud.ibm.com/).